 Failure to meet any of these requirements will result in disqualification.

-Deadline: Entries must be submitted by an SfN member by June 28, 2021 at 11:59 pm, EDT.
-You can find an SfN member through https://www.brainfacts.org/fan
+Deadline: Entries must be submitted by a Society for Neuroscience (SfN) member by July 5, 2023 at 11:59 pm, EDT.
+You can find an SfN member through the Find a Neuroscientist page.

 Duration: Videos must be no longer than 5 minutes in duration.